 You can boost your vitamin levels with supplementation or through a natural diet.
 You should still take a blood test to measure your vitamin D levels.

 L-arginine supplementation is known to improve ovarian function.
 However, to make a difference with your ovarian functioning you should take 4 to 5 milligrams of this supplement.
-If you are getting treatment from any conditions like endometriosis, autoimmune disease or infections, make sure to check if they're affecting your ovarian functions.

 Increasing circulation to ovaries is important to increase ovarian functioning.
 Abdominal massage can help with that.